 3. Fiery Skipper

-It is possible to recognize Fiery Skippers, also known as Hylephila phyleus, by their yellow or orange coloring.
-Brown is the color of this species’ females.
+Fiery Skippers, also known as Hylephila phyles, can be recognized by their yellow or orange coloring.
+The females of this species are brown.

 In contrast to species seen elsewhere, Fiery Skippers found in Southern California have a darker overall appearance.

-Fiery Skippers are a widespread problem on lawns and are considered a significant danger to grasses in California and Hawaii.
+Fiery Skippers are a widespread lawn problem and a significant danger to grasses in California and Hawaii.

-In most cases, one will use a pesticide to eliminate this species as a preventative precaution or after it has already invaded an area.
+In most cases, a pesticide is used to eliminate this species as a preventative precaution or after it has invaded an area.

-These types of butterflies in California are easily identifiable thanks to the yellow or orange coloration that is unique to their wings.
+These types of butterflies in California are easily identifiable thanks to their wings’ unique yellow or orange coloration.

-The female butterfly is recognizable for having a predominantly dark brown color, which is even darker in Southern California.
+The female butterfly is recognizable for having a predominantly dark brown color, even darker in Southern California.

-In contrast, the male butterfly has a colorful appearance completed by dark brown edges.
+In contrast, the male butterfly has a colorful appearance that is completed by dark brown edges.

 The Fiery Skipper is a butterfly species found all over the state, particularly at lower elevations.

-One can use How the wings of a Fiery Skipper butterfly are arranged on a California lawn to identify the species.
-These butterflies’ upper wings are folded into a triangular shape at rest.
+One can identify the species by observing how the wings of a Fiery Skipper butterfly are arranged on a California lawn.
+At rest, these butterflies’ upper wings are folded into a triangular shape.

 4. Variable Checkerspot